 I know I said the word “simply,” and interactive content marketing seems anything but.
 But you’ll be surprised to learn how simple it is once you clarify your customers’ needs at every stage of the funnel.
 Then it really is simply a matter of aligning the function of your interactive content with those needs.

 Needs vary from customer to customer, but not as much as you might think.
 The big difference has less to do with age, gender, tenure or geography and more with their stage in your funnel.
 Those are the needs you need to understand and address.

 Buyers begin their journeys in an exploration phase.
 They may know they have a problem to solve in their industry or business.
 But they may not know what that problem is, specifically.
 In other words, a car dealer might know he’s not making enough money on his used car inventory.
 But he might not know that his stocking strategy is the problem.
 And if he doesn’t know that, he doesn’t know he needs new stocking software.
 Even if and when he comes to that realization, he might not know who the best providers are.
 But since he knows his revenue is down, and it’s causing him pain, he’s going to do some exploring.

 If you’re a provider of stocking software, wouldn’t it be nice if he encountered your helpful interactive content right about now?

 - Communicates authentic understanding of their problem

 - Provides detail on the cause(s) they may or may not be aware of

 So how do you sneak into the exploration phase without compromising their need for alone time?

-And stay tuned — we’ll get to which interactive content tools best engage middle- and lower-funnel buyers next time.
+And please check out Part 3 of this blog series to learn which interactive content tools best engage middle- and lower-funnel customers.